 You should be considering numerous radiology residency programs.
 As you assess them, each will have unique advantages and strengths that may best suit your career plans.
 When considering your future, it is important to find a program that is compatible with your personality and goals.
 Here are some of the strengths that we believe our program has to offer a candidate.

 Residents rotate through five hospitals during the course of their training.
 Indiana University Health represents one of the busiest hospital systems in the nation.
 It consists of Methodist Hospital, University Hospital, and Riley Hospital for Children, as well as a number of clinics throughout the community.
 Indiana University Health's position within the state health care market is strong and growing.
-In addition to the IUH Hospitals, we also serve Wishard Memorial Hospital and the Richard L. Roudebush VA Medical Center on our campus.
-Indiana University is the largest medical school in the United States, with over 280 students in each entering class.
-As the only medical school in the state, we offer an extraordinary depth and variety of case material.
+In addition to the IUH Hospitals, we also serve Eskenazi Memorial Hospital on our campus.
+Upper level residents can take electives at the satellite hospitals (IU Health North, West, Saxony, and Ball Memorial).
+Indiana University is the largest medical school in the United States, with over 370 students in each entering class.
+We offer an extraordinary depth and variety of case material.

 Faculty to Resident Ratio